Vaping caused North Texas teen's lungs to fail, doctors say

 Doctors at Cook Children's Hospital quickly admitted Zohfeld to the ICU and put him in a medically induced coma and on an oscillatory ventilator.

 His father, Matt Zohfeld, said everything was difficult to understand.
-Little answers were surfacing, and his son's condition was getting worse.
+Few answers were surfacing, and his son's condition was getting worse.

 "The day they intubated him was the worst day of my life," Matt Zohfeld said.